jxc876/LoginApp/README.md

 * Write Unit Tests
 * Move Angular Controllers & Services into own files
-* Add email to user domain classes & validate on registration
+* Use $asyncValidators to validate in real time